malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ![tictactoe1](/assets/images/rl_tictactoe/tictactoe1.svg)

 The performance starts out pretty bad, but after 100,000 games, the score is around 0.4.
-This is not bad, considering that if two optimal players play against each other, every game will end in a tie:
+This is not bad, considering that if two optimal players play against each other, every game will end in a tie (0.5):

 ![tictactoe2](/assets/images/rl_tictactoe/tictactoe2.svg)

-Let's see if we can get that score even higher by training even longer!
-Say, 1,000,000 games.
+Can we can get that score even higher by training even longer?
+Let's continue training until the reinforcement learner plays 1,000,000 games.
 After 1,000,000 games of tic-tac-toe, the average score is very close to 0.5:

 ![tictactoe3](/assets/images/rl_tictactoe/tictactoe3.svg)